raspberrypilearning/cats-vs-dogs/en/step_1.md

 title: What you will learn
 ---

-+ Learning objective 1
++ The structure of image recognition models
-+ Learning objective 2
++ How those models are trained
-+ Learning objective 3
++ How to measure how well a model works

 --- /collapse ---